PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 A radon sample from air thus contains a series of short-lived daughter nuclei and is therefore well suited to illustrate the time dependence of the activity.
-The rate as a function of time is shown below; the data in the file `Radon.csv` have been again analyzed with the Python script `GammaAnalysis.py` described below and displayed graphically.
+The rate as a function of time is shown below; the data in the file `Radon.csv` have been again analyzed with the Python script `RadonAnalysis.py` described below and displayed graphically.

-Since several daughter nuclei are involved, the reduction of the original activity does not strictly follow an exponential law.
-A clear increase in activity above the background level can be seen after about 10 minutes, when the balloon was placed on the detector.
+  ![Number of events in 3 min intervals of radon decay products on a balloon balloon as a function of time](images/RadonDecay.png){width=80%}

-Within about 2 hours, the rate drops back to the level of the ambient radiation.
+Since several daughter nuclei are involved, the reduction of the original activity does not follow the exponential decay law.
+A clear increase in activity can be seen above the background level after about 12 min, when the balloon was placed on the detector after about 15 min of accumulation time.

-  ![Number of events in 5 min intervals of radon decay products on a balloon as a function of time](images/RadonDecay.png){width=80%}
+The initial mixture of the isotopes Pb-214 and Bi-214 is unknown.
+The decay of Pb-214 and the production of Bi-214 and its subsequent decay with lifetimes of 27 min and 20 min result in the the gamma rate over time shown above, which drops back to the level of ambient radiation after approx. 2.5 hours.

 ### Software for data analysis